 So, I think we have a hard time shutting off from work-mode and remember to prioritize the other parts of being human sometimes.
 You know, things like family, friends, a social life, working out, reading fiction, cooking, etc. And thanks to our crackberries and iPhones and laptops, we can work anywhere, anytime and are expected to do so by colleagues and clients.
 But its’ our fault…we set up these expectations for ourselves.

 I find myself constantly riddled with guilt about work: even If i worked 50 some-odd hours last week, I feel guilty taking a couple of hours on a Tuesday afternoon this week to not “do anything productive”.
 When I’m on vacation i have to force myself to lock my iPhone in a drawer and leave my laptop at home.
-And when i’m sick, I get depressed because my brain doesn’t have the energy to get work done.
+And when i’m sick, I get depressed because my brain doesn’t have the energy to get work done, that why I’m going to use pterostilbene for the brain to get the most out of my day when I get sick.
 And I worry about letting my coworkers down.

 Well, guess what…workaholism is actually a form of Obsessive Compulsive Disorder (OCD) and counts as an actual addiction.
 And because it is directly tied to earning money: which is the most prominent value in the developed world, it is an acceptable and even “respectable” addiction.
 In Japan, they even diagnose deaths by overwork (about 1000 per year, 5% of stroke and heart attack deaths in workers under age 60).